worldofmarcus/project-portfolio-5/README.md

 | Status | **Main Website - User Logged Out - Checkout**
 |:-------:|:--------|
 | &check; | The correct products, information and delivery amount are showing in the order summary (including correct sizes when product has size)
-| &#10008; | The form validation is working except that the Full Name field can include numbers and the phone number field can include text.
+| &#10008; | The form validation is working except that the Full Name field can include numbers and the phone number field can include text
+| &check; | In the bottom of the form an option log in or sign up is visible
 | &check; | When clicking the Adjust Bag Button the Shopping Bag page loads
 | &check; | The payment with card number is working correctly (tested with Stripe test numbers)
 | &check; | The payment with card number that needs to be authenticated is working correctly (tested with Stripe test numbers).
 The authentication window is visible.